 The last first year called up was the youngest Weasley girl – "Weasley, Ginevra!" and her sorting took a frustratingly long time, considering how anxious Harry was for Tom's sorting.
-Harry huffed impatiently as he checked the time again with a discreet tempus charm, and noted that she'd been under that hat for nearly five solid minutes, when the damn thing finally opened it's 'mouth' and called out 'Slytherin!'
+Harry huffed impatiently as he checked the time again with a discreet tempus charm, and noted that she'd been under that hat for nearly five solid minutes, officially making her a 'Hatstall'.
+Finally, the damn thing opened it's 'mouth' and called out 'Slytherin!'

 Harry sat up a little straighter, looking wide-eyed at the red-head as she shakily removed the hat from her head and he saw tear streaks running down her cheeks.
 Was the girl crying because she'd been sorted into Slytherin?

 Well, he couldn't exactly blame her.
 She came from a family of blood-traitors and wouldn't exactly receive a warm welcome into the house of snakes.
 Not quite as cold a welcome as a muggleborn would get, but she'd have a hard time finding allies, that was for sure.
 The only thing she had going for her was the fact that she was pure-blood.
 She could probably get by if she pointed out to some that her grandmum was a Black.
 Of course she was a disowned Black who ran off and married a blood-traitor...